 In search of an optimal hyperplane, the SVM tries to find boundary data points or support vectors.
 The support vectors are chosen in such a way that the hyperplane will be at a possible maximum distance from both support vectors.

 Support vectors are those two data points supporting the decision boundary(the data points which have the maximum margin from the hyperplane).
-An SVM always try to those two data points from different classes that are the closest to each other.
+An SVM always tries to those two data points from different classes that are the closest to each other.
 These support vectors are the keys to draw an optimal hyperplane by SVM.
 In SVM, the set of input and output data are treated as vectors.
 This is because when the data is a higher-dimensional space(more than two dimensions), the classes cannot be represented as single data points, so they must be represented as vectors.
 And that's how it's got the name "Support Vector Machine".

 I think you got the basic idea of SVM.
 Now, we can proceed to SVR-

 Support Vector Regression(SVR) is quite different than other Regression models.
 It uses the Support Vector Machine(SVM, a classification algorithm) algorithm to predict a continuous variable.
 While other linear regression models try to minimize the error between the predicted and the actual value, Support Vector Regression tries to fit the best line within a predefined or threshold error value.
-What SVR does in this sense, it tries to classify all the prediction lines in two types, ones that pass through the error boundary( space separated by two parallel lines) and ones that don’t.
+What SVR does in this sense, tries to classify all the prediction lines in two types, ones that pass through the error boundary( space separated by two parallel lines) and ones that don’t.
 Those lines which do not pass the error boundary are not considered as the difference between the predicted value and the actual value has exceeded the error threshold, 𝞮(epsilon).
 The lines that pass, are considered for a potential support vector to predict the value of an unknown.
 The following illustration will help you to grab this concept.

 Before analyzing the above illustration, first, understand some crucial definitions-